SeraphinD/poc-lib-networking/README.md

 }
 ```

-You can easily handle unauthorized by setting `AppDelegate` as `NetworkingAuthDelegate`.
-Declare `authRequired` as true for an end point means that each 401 response will handle the following delegate.
+You can easily handle unauthorized error by setting a `NetworkingAuthDelegate`.
+Declare `authRequired` as true for an end point means that each 401 response will handle the delegate.

 ```
 let router = Router<JSONPlaceholderEndPoint>()